This post may include affiliate links. Thank you for your support.

 What a lovely dish of flavour and flexibility though ‘

-I love a good mushroom risotto, it is a staple in our household.
-I never thought about switching the rice for orzo, cool!
+I love a good mushroom risotto, but I never thought about switching the rice for orzo.
+This is now a staple in our household.

-Creamy, cheesy and packed full of flavours…a perfect weekday meal.
-Those mushroom slices are so perfectly caramelized.
+Creamy and packed full of flavours…a perfect weekday meal.
+Those mushroom slices turned out so perfectly caramelized!

 As a huge pasta lover and Italian cuisine generally, I am 100% approving this dish!
-Orzo, mushrooms, thyme, all these buttery – cheesy things going on… This is as delicious as a traditional rizotto…or probably even better!
+Orzo, mushrooms, thyme, all cheesy things going on… This is as delicious as a traditional risotto… or probably even better!
+Thanks!